Issif/cercat/README.md

 It's highly inspired by [CertStreamMonitor](https://github.com/AssuranceMaladieSec/CertStreamMonitor/blob/master/README.md), the first idea was to improve performances for catching with a **Golang** version.

-The regexp is applied on principal an SAN domains.
-If one of these domains is an [IDN](https://en.wikipedia.org/wiki/Internationalized_domain_name), it's converted in an equivalend in ASCII before applying the regexp.
+The regexp is applied on principal and SAN domains.
+If one of these domains is an [IDN](https://en.wikipedia.org/wiki/Internationalized_domain_name), it's converted in an equivalent in ASCII before applying the regexp.

 ## Configuration